open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Cassandra/README.md

-# MySqlData Instrumentation for OpenTelemetry
+# Cassandra Instrumentation for OpenTelemetry

 This is an
 [Instrumentation Library](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library),